defi-wonderland/aztec-patterns/README.md

 - `patterns/<name_of_pattern>/src/main.nr:` contains the pattern's code.
 - `patterns/<name_of_pattern>/src/test/e2e.test.ts:` contains the pattern's tests.
 - `patterns/<name_of_pattern>/src/types/<note_name>.nr:` contains the implementation of notes used for that pattern

+## Contributing
+If you have been developing in Aztec and found interesting patterns we have not added to the book, pull requests are more than welcome.
+Before you open one, please:
+- Match the structure of the other patterns
+- Thoroughly explain the pattern in the simplest possible way
+- Add isolated code to showcase the pattern
+- Test the code to ensure it works
+- Add real examples where the pattern is used in more complex code